 As we’ve written about at length in our recent report The Great Retirement Con, the average American worker is woefully unprepared to afford his/her retirement:

 And for those counting on a pension, odds aren’t bad it may get reduced/eliminated during a future economic crisis.

 Think that could never happen?
-Well, Governor Jerry Brown just announced this on Wednesday:
+Well, this 2018 article from Bloomberg suggests otherwise: